nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * All meetings imported.
   * Use case ends.

+**Use case: UC16 - Mark Meetings as Done**

+MSS:

+1. User marks meetings as done.
+2. QuickContacts updates meetings and updates the view.

+   Use case ends.

+Extensions:

+* 1a.
+Meeting index not found.
+    * 1a1.
+Show error message.

+* 1b.
+Meetings not provided.
+    * 1b1.
+Show error message.

+    Use case ends.
 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.